 Though there are a few tenets of a traditional obituary—name, age, occupation—a modern obituary can be much more than just a funeral announcement and list of names of people left behind.
 Contemporary obituaries include funny stories, quirky memories and smart details that showcase a loved one’s personality and true passions.
 Information about jobs and hobbies is great, but writing a memorable obituary really celebrates the heart and soul of a person, sharing likes and dislikes, hopes and dreams, proudest accomplishments and even regrets.

-It’s a great honor to write the obituary of someone you loved.
+It’s a great honour to write the obituary of someone you loved.
 Whether it’s short and sweet or filled with stories, an obituary should reflect a loved one’s special life.

 What is an obituary?